NaimKabir/GoldLabPsychophysics/AudRTTask/README.md

 **HOW TO USE:**

-%General form is.
-[task, list] = AudRTTaskT(effort, distractor_on)
+General form is: [task, list] = AudRTTaskT(effort, distractor_on).
+The ‘task’ is the experiment that is actually run.
+The ‘list’ is what actually stores all the data.

-%Effort = 0 is a passive task, Effort = 1 needs a single button press to report a side, Effort = 2 requires a combo to choose a side.
+Effort = 0 is a passive task, Effort = 1 needs a single button press to report a side, Effort = 2 requires a combo to choose a side.

-%distractor_on = 0 means no distractor. distractor_on = 1 turns on the distractor.
+distractor_on = 0 means no distractor. distractor_on = 1 turns on the distractor.

-%To create a task that requires a combo press and has a combo:
+To create a task that requires a combo press and has a combo:

 >> [task, list] = AudRTTaskT(2, 1)

-%Now we can run the task.
+Now we can run the task.
 First open the snow dots screen, then run, then close the screen.

 >> dotsTheScreen.openWindow

 >> task.run